No blood, no foul

 The phrase No Blood, No Foul insinuates that as long as violence does not leave a mark, it is not prosecutable.
-It has been used in streetball, Camp Nama, torture, and medical malpractice.
+The phrase has been used euphemistically in the context of the game streetball, the use of surreptitious abuse at the Iraqi military base Camp Nama, the use of physical and psychological torture more broadly, and acts of medical malpractice.

 Streetball origins

 The phrase "No Blood, No Foul" is commonly used in Streetball.
 Streetball is a version of Basketball played in the streets.
 It typically has fewer rules, no referee, and is generally rougher than basketball.
 "Within the context of sport, aggressive acts are often viewed as instrumentally useful to the initiator and are consequently likely to be valued".
 In regular basketball, the National Basketball Association defines a foul by saying, "A player shall not hold, push, charge into, impede the progress of an opponent by extending a hand, forearm, leg or knee or by bending the body into a position that is not normal.
 Contact that results in the re-routing of an opponent is a foul which must be called immediately".
 In Streetball, pushing and shoving is acceptable provided no serious damage (typically drawing blood) is done.
 Hence the phrase "No Blood, No Foul".